vasl-developers/vasl-website/README.md

 jekyll build
 ```

-This will regenerate the file based on the fodlers and files found in \setups, and the resulting changes to `/include/scen.html` will need to get commited and pushed.
+This will regenerate the file based on the folders and files found in \setups, and the resulting changes to `/include/scen.html` will need to get commited and pushed.

 vasl-website
 ============